Answer provided by Jacqueline Jacques, ND

 In addition to these key nutrients, many others are known to cause or contribute to fatigue if they are low or deficient.
 So ultimately, if you are struggling with feeling tired and weak, it’s really best to talk to your doctor to try to sort out the cause.
 If you just take more vitamins hoping that will make you feel better – you may or may not be addressing the problem, and you put yourself at risk of getting worse.
 The good news is that most cases of fatigue are treatable when we find the cause – so the faster you do, the faster you will get to feeling better.

 About the Author:

 Jacqueline Jacques, ND, is a naturopathic doctor with more than a decade of expertise in medical nutrition.
-She is the Chief Science Officer for Bariatric Advantage (a Division of Metagenics, Inc) a company dedicated to providing the best of nutritional care to weight-loss surgery patients.
 Her greatest love is empowering patients to better their own health.
 Dr. Jacques is a member of the OAC National Board of Directors.